-- 8. Discuss the increase and expansion of service delivery and awareness efforts to reengage individuals with barriers (include dislocated workers, disconnected youth/high school dropouts, women, people of color in hard to reach communities, individuals with disabilities) to help reconnect the disconnected workforce.
-More importantly, clarify how success is measured. - The NCWorks Career Centers are available to reengage individuals with barriers.
+8. Discuss the increase and expansion of service delivery and awareness efforts to reengage individuals with barriers to include dislocated workers, disconnected youth/high school dropouts, women, people of color in hard to reach communities, individuals with disabilities to help reconnect the disconnected workforce.
+More importantly, clarify how success is measured.

+The NCWorks Career Centers are available to reengage individuals with barriers.
 Knowing that our counties are large in square miles, we work with our library systems to increase and expand our delivery and awareness.
 All county libraries have been trained on how to assist a job seeker to use NCWorks, NCCareers and Traitify.
-Workshops are held for staff to orient them to the programs and to connect them to the local NCWorks Career Center, by having center staff cofacilitate the training.
+Workshops are held for staff to orient them to the programs and to connect them to the local NCWorks Career Center, by having center staff co-facilitate the training.
 When the pandemic shutdown occurred, TPWDB started using virtual job fair software to host job fairs to help reconnect the disconnected workforce.
 Knowing that our region has limited internet access or devices, again we partnered with our library system.
 The libraries were solicited to offer a free computer and internet access to all job seekers who did not have access and could not go to the NCWorks Career Center.
 The librarians were offered virtual training on the virtual software, so that they could coach job seekers on how to attend the virtual job fair.
 Success is measured in the relationships built between the libraries and workforce development.
 Contacting the librarians, offering free training, respecting their role in the community and listening to their issues helped create another partnership to reach the disconnected workforce.
 TPWDB worked with one of our community colleges in providing classes in community centers.
 These classes provided students with certificates for Advanced Manufacturing jobs, like Working Smart, Lean Six Sigma Yellow Belt, OSHA 10 and basic math for measuring.
-Transportation is a barrier in our community, so we took the classes to the hard to reach communities. - 9.
-Provide an overview of how the region partners with NC Community Colleges, UNC institutions, and independent colleges in the local areas to prepare workers to succeed by using skills and education attainment with a focus on equity and inclusion. - Career Pathways work continues in our 5 counties.
-Local implementation of career pathways is spearheaded by Turning Point.
-Turning Point WDB, NCWorks, the local community colleges, and independent colleges in the area, Vocational Rehabilitation, local chambers, business education partnerships and local businesses all met to build the local pipeline.
-The WDB was the convener of these meetings and this work.
-Our pathways are built on data from NC Commerce.
-The partners agreed to expose students and job seekers to these 4 career pathways, the education attainment needed, certificates/degrees/diplomas needed, build work based learning and more.
-The focus on equity and inclusion can be seen in some of our marketing materials which shows men, as well as women on nursing flyers, a variety of races on other marketing materials.
-TPWDB staff provides workshops for high school and community college students.
-These workshops focus on career exploration (using tools like NCWorks, NCCareers and Traitify), employability skills and career pathways data.
-Students are encouraged to explore non-traditional careers, like women in welding, men in nursing, using data in the above mentioned tools to expose student to provide equity to all by giving all students data to make their decision.
-When the pandemic shutdown occurred, these workshops were converted to videos, which students could watch on their phones.
-To make sure that all are included and equity is provided, all of these videos are available on TPWDB YouTube channel.
+Transportation is a barrier in our community, so we took the classes to the hard to reach communities.